-- a) To encourage well designed and well located signage that compliments the streetscape - b) To provide an opportunity to adequately and appropriately advertise an approved use/activity of any premises
+- a) To encourage well designed and well located signage that compliments the streetscape - To provide an opportunity to adequately and appropriately advertise an approved use/activity of any premises - c) To avoid visual clutter through the proliferation of signs

 - 1. Signage is to comply with the requirements set out in the Section 3.2 Signs in Commercial and Industrial Zones of Chapter 3 'Signs', Part C of this DCP - 2.
 Only one (1) multi-tenant sign per street frontage is permitted.
 The sign is to be located near the entry/exit points and shall not be greater than 6 metres in height